Reference

 ECU (Engine Control Unit) #

 The embedded controller that manages fuel injection, ignition, and emissions on a modern internal-combustion engine.
-The GX230 uses a Bosch ECU, which is industry standard and serviceable by any trained generator technician.
+The DOR uses a Bosch ECU, which is industry standard and serviceable by any trained engine technician.

 Edge data center #